caroschwedh/MealNetworks/README.md

 # MealNetworks

-Aims, hypotheses, methods, and an example network are provided in the document AIMS_METHODS_11_7.docx
+Aims, hypotheses, and methods are provided in the document AIMS_METHODS_11_7.docx

 Step-by-step food grouping.docx contains the detailed procedure of how foods were grouped and the food group keys.